MaxwellVolz/maxwellvolz.github.io/_posts/2020-6-13-Auto-Chess-How-to-Play.md

 ---
 layout: post
-title: Dota Auto Chess How to Play
+title: How to Play Dota Auto Chess
 ---

-Learn how to play Dota Auto Chess, the latest craze in Dota Custom Games!
+Learn how to play Dota Auto Chess, the latest craze in Dota Custom Games

 Dota Auto Chess is a custom game for Dota.
 It is nothing like Dota.